Vishal490404/Vishals_Blog/index.md

 ## Featured Projects

 ### [Safe Exam Browser (Omniproctor)](./projects/omniproctor.html)
-A secure assessment browser designed to mitigate weaknesses in existing online examination platforms.
-It implements firewall-level controls to block screen sharing and remote access.
+Omniproctor is a secure assessment browser designed to mitigate weaknesses in existing online examination platforms like HackerRank and Hackerearth.
 [Read more about the Architecture and Challenges &rarr;](./projects/omniproctor.html)

 ---